TinosNitso/mpv-scripts/README.md

 ## Versions

-Scripts incompatible with MPV v0.37.0 (all builds). *v0.36* & older only! v0.36.0 & v0.35.1 successful.
+Scripts incompatible with MPV v0.37.0. *v0.36* & older only! v0.36.0 & v0.35.1 successful.
 Maybe 2 or 3 out of 5 scripts work with v0.37.
-Hopefully the next version is better!
+Hopefully the next version works better!

 SMPlayer *v23.6.0* & v23.12.0 successful. v23.12 has an annoying `no-osd seek 0 relative exact` accompanying every `set pause yes`.
 Releases tested include .7z .exe .app .AppImage .flatpak & .snap.

 Fmpeg versions *v6.0* & v4.3.2 (.AppImage) successfully tested.

 ## Latest Updates
-Above .lua scripts & `mpv-scripts.zip` are unreleased properly, but pass almost all my tests so far.
-I just have to simplify some codes & fix a rare `aspeed.lua` starting glitch (lag on .txt file creation).
+Above .lua scripts & `mpv-scripts.zip` are unreleased properly, but pass all my tests so far.
+Next release after a few more Linux tests.

 - All scripts now work with `mpv.app` on MACOS-11.
 It uses an older LUA version, back when the `%g` pattern didn't exist.
 - YouTube bugfix `--ytdl-format=[ext!=webm]`. webm is currently incompatible with `lavfi-complex`.
 It ruined only some videos.
 - `autoloader.lua` is replaced by `main.lua`, in which case `--script=.` (directory). title moved from aspeed to main.
-- automask now has perfect circles using `geq` (any formula).
-Also has `o.format` option.
-Also bugfix (by factor of 2) for how `o.RES_SAFETY` works.
+- automask now has perfect circles using `geq` (any formula). `o.RES_SAFETY` bugfix so now fully valid, with precision.
+Also `o.format` option.
 - autocrop now has true aspect toggle.
 It returns double-black bars properly when you double-click mute.
 - autocomplex more efficient code juggling 12.5, 25 & 30 fps.
-30 fps for film & automask. `o.freqs_fps_image`, `o.freqs_interpolation` (like fade for freqs) & `o.feet_lutrgb` options added.
+30 fps for film & automask. `o.freqs_fps_image`, `o.freqs_framerate` (like fade for freqs) & `o.feet_lutrgb` options added.
 Proprietary drivers almost halve CPU usage, but it also works fine with FOSS drivers.
-Somehow shuffling planes is more efficient than mixing colors.
+Somehow shuffling colors is more efficient than mixing them.
+There are at least 3 different fps values when doing abstract visuals: stream, animation, & hard-animation).
-- aspeed improved response time (`o.auto_delay`), & `o.mpv` options. echo to socket isn't allowed on Linux without installing a dependency, so I re-wrote it using only txtfile.
+- aspeed improved response time (`o.auto_delay`), & `o.mpv` (any path) options. echo to socket isn't allowed on Linux without installing a dependency, so I re-wrote it using only txtfile.
 - Many code improvements, like setsar=par, not 1.

 ![alt text](https://github.com/TinosNitso/mpv-scripts/blob/main/SCREENSHOT.JPG)